 The 4 LSBs (B0-B3) of the Available Channel Bit Map subfield indicates the channel availability of the primary 80MHz channel.

-The channel availability information is obtained according to the UL MU CS mechanism as defined in section 25.5.2.4.

 For 20MHz operation, B0 is set to 1 if the channel is available and is set to 0 otherwise.